victoriaherndon/victoriaherndon/README.md

 # 💫 About Me:
 Hello, World!
-I'm an undergrad student studying Computer Science at Florida State University (Go Noles!).<br>I am passionate about using my creativity for Software Engineering and here to share my journey with you.
+I'm an undergrad student studying Computer Science at Florida State University (Go Noles!).<br>I am passionate about using my creativity in software engineering and here to share my journey with you.

 ## 🌐 Socials: